 At least the Mormons wait until sunup to come knocking at your door, then you have a choice as to whether you want to hear the good news or not.

 There aren’t too many interesting buildings in this rather shabby little town, but this is an exception with that fishtail element protruding from the roof.
 There’s a restaurant on the second floor which usually has very few customers which is probably due to the fact that the fish market is fifty meters away.

 CHRISTIANITY – Another religion I’m not particularly fond of, but at least they aren’t going out of their way to wake me up in the middle of the night.
-At any rate, even without these backward and counterproductive philosophies, I’m sure that people would find a way to ruin the planet without the help of religion.
-Our selfishness, greed, and stupidity continue to propel humanity towards a sixth major extinction event.
+At any rate, even without these backward and often seriously counterproductive philosophies, I’m sure that people would still find a way to ruin the planet.
+Our endemic selfishness, greed, and stupidity continue to propel humanity towards a sixth major extinction event.
 The difference is that this one will be man-made.
 What an admirable accomplishment.

 BUT HEY, LET’S GO DIVING!

 Here’s that reef where I left my camera behind before, but I brought it along this time so here are some images to enjoy.
 The commentary will be coming shortly.